litements/litexplore/README.md

 4. Open your browser at `http://127.0.0.1:8000`

 _Note_: even though the server uses `0.0.0.0` as the default host, open the browser at `127.0.0.1`.
-Otherwise, cookies won't work and they're used to store the user config.
+Otherwise, cookies won't work and they're used to keep parts of the user config.

 Run `litexplore --help` to see other available options.